 Field Placement Explained

-The three courses which comprise the field education area of our curriculum combine professionally supervised experience in community health and human service agencies and classroom seminars.
-Through these field placements you are exposed to and involved in the actual practice of social work.
-The program’s approach to field placement is personal and practical and is designed to allow for your interaction with clients early and often.
+The three courses which comprise the field education portion of the curriculum combine professionally supervised experience in the community and engaging seminars in the classroom.
+Through these experiences, students are exposed to and engaged in direct social work practice.
+The program’s approach to field education is personal, practical, and designed to actively engage students in the work.

-- counsel children and parents in school and preschool settings
+• counsel children and families in school and afterschool settings

-- represent the best interests of children in Family Court
+• represent the interests in children in family court

 Dr. Katherine Kranz, Ph.D, LICSW